 The purpose of SVGS is to provide an integrated math, science and technology program and an integrated arts and humanities program in a unique learning environment particularly suited to the needs of gifted learners and is not available in the local schools.
 SVGS further distinguishes its programs from most area schools through extensive teamwork among faculty members to plan common activities that support concepts and skills being developed in all classes.

-SVGS works with local TAG coordinators in the schools to develop custom outreach programs that address the particular interests and needs of their students.
+SVGS works with local TAG/GT coordinators in the schools to develop custom outreach programs that address the particular interests and needs of their students.

-SVGS is administered by a Director, Ms. Lee Ann Whitesell.
-The office is managed by the School Secretary, Ms. Debbie Conner.
+SVGS is administered by a Director, Lee Ann Whitesell.
+The office is managed by the School Secretary, Debbie Conner.
 Teachers assist with some administrative and managerial tasks through a committee system.